-Finally, NCPC and SI will make a decision on the Master Plan for the South Mall Campus.
+The comments and responses to the comments that were received on the Draft EIS can be found in Chapter 8.
+SI and NCPC considered the comments received in the development of the Final EIS.
+Individuals and agencies will have 30-days to review the Final EIS.
+Following the 30-day review period, NCPC and SI will make a decision on the Master Plan for the South Mall Campus.
 NCPC and SI will consider comments received on the EIS when making their decision.
 This decision will be documented in a Record of Decision (ROD).
 The ROD will outline the selected alternative for the South Mall Campus Master Plan and describe measures the SI will take to reduce impacts associated with implementation of the Master Plan.